Planet of the Apes original movies in order

 Conquest of the Planet of the Apes (1972)

-We kick off this Planet of the Apes movie marathon with the beginning of the uprising: Conquest of the Planet of the Apes.
-Yes, we start not with the original 1968 film, but welcome to the time travel paradox.
-In this film, you witness Caesar, the son of Cornelius and Zira, growing up in a world where apes are treated as slaves.
-The tone is dark, the atmosphere tense, and you can feel we're on the brink of something monumental.
-Roddy McDowall returns, this time as Caesar, delivering an intense performance that marks the start of the ape uprising.
-This film lays the groundwork for everything that follows or technically, precedes.
+Conquest of the Planet of the Apes.
+Yeah, we're not starting with the original 1968 movie, but hey, this is a time travel paradox, so what do you know.
+In this film, you see Caesar, the son of Cornelius and Zira, growing up in a world where apes are treated as slaves.
+The tone is dark, the atmosphere is tense, and you can feel we're on the brink of something monumental.
+Roddy McDowall is back, playing Caesar, and he gives an intense performance that starts the ape uprising.
+This film sets the stage for everything that comes after it, or at least everything that came before it.

 Battle for the Planet of the Apes (1973)

-In this direct sequel to the uprising, you see Caesar attempting to build a peaceful society after the revolution.
-Gorillas, orangutans, and chimpanzees now live alongside humans, but tension simmers beneath the surface.
-Battle for the Planet of the Apes is less bombastic than its predecessor but essential in the timeline.
-Expect philosophical discussions about power, justice, and the future of the species.
-The film also delves deeper into the origins of the ape lawgiver and the first outlines of the intelligent ape society as we later know it.
-Bonus points if you catch the subtle parallels with human history.
+In this direct follow-up to the uprising, you see Caesar trying to build a peaceful society after the revolution.
+Gorillas, orangutans, and chimps now live with us, but there's a lot of tension beneath the surface.
+Battle for the Planet of the Apes isn't as over-the-top as the last one, but it's still a key part of the story.
+You can expect to hear a lot of philosophical discussions about power, justice, and the future of the species.
+The film also goes deeper into where the ape lawgiver came from and the first hints of the intelligent ape society we know today.
+Bonus points if you spot the subtle parallels with human history.

 Planet of the Apes (1968)

-It's finally time for the classic the film that started it all (but actually comes later in the timeline): Planet of the Apes (1968).
-Director Franklin J. Schaffner and actor Charlton Heston (as George Taylor) set a sci-fi milestone that remains legendary to this day.
+It's finally time for the classic, the film that started it all (but actually comes later in the timeline): Planet of the Apes (1968).
+Director Franklin J. Schaffner and actor Charlton Heston (as George Taylor) set a sci-fi milestone that's still legendary today.
 Taylor's crash landing on an unknown planet, his discovery of an ape culture, and that iconic Statue of Liberty twist make this an absolute must-see.
-What truly captivates is how the post-apocalyptic Earth and themes of humanity, power, and evolution come together in a visual and narrative masterpiece.
-Pro tip: watch this with friends who have never seen it and count the seconds to their "oh my god" moment.
+What's really captivating is how the post-apocalyptic Earth and themes of humanity, power, and evolution come together in a visual and narrative masterpiece.
+Pro tip: Watch this with friends who haven't seen it yet and count the seconds until they say "oh my god."

 Beneath the Planet of the Apes (1970)

-This sequel picks up directly after the events of the first film but introduces a new protagonist: Brent, played by James Franciscus.
-He's searching for Taylor but soon discovers there's more beneath the surface literally.
+This sequel picks up right where the first one left off, but it introduces a new main character.
+Brent, played by James Franciscus.
+He's looking for Taylor, but then he finds out there's more to the story, literally.
 Beneath the Planet of the Apes introduces telepathic mutants and their bizarre worship of a nuclear bomb.
 Don't worry, Nova (Linda Harrison) is back, as is Dr. Zaius (Maurice Evans).
-The atmosphere is darker, the action more intense, and the allegories even deeper.
-Brace yourself for a climax that further elevates the franchise's philosophical tone.
+It's got a darker vibe, the action is amped up, and the deeper meanings are super interesting.
+Get ready for a crazy exciting ending that takes the franchise's message to a whole new level.

 Why This Order Works

-This chronological viewing order Conquest, Battle, Planet, Beneath, Escape might seem like a brain teaser, but trust us: it works.
-You follow the rise of Caesar, the creation of the ape society, the downfall of humanity, and ultimately the time travel that turns everything upside down.
-It's a brilliant paradox that fits perfectly into the rich lore of this classic Planet of the Apes franchise.
-Watching the films in this order allows you to see how themes of power, fear, and evolution build over the timeline, giving you a much richer understanding of the evolutionary cycle for which the franchise is so famous.
+This chronological viewing order: Conquest, Battle, Planet, Beneath, Escape, might seem like a brain teaser, but trust us: it works.
+You'll follow Caesar's rise, the creation of the ape society, the downfall of humanity, and ultimately the time travel that turns everything upside down.
+It's a clever twist that fits right into the Planet of the Apes lore.
+If you watch the films in this order, you'll see how themes of power, fear, and evolution build over time.
+This gives you a much richer understanding of the evolutionary cycle for which the franchise is famous.

 Extras for the True Fans

 Want to dive even deeper into the ape lore?
-There are the Planet of the Apes TV series (1974) and Planet of the Apes comics that further expand the universe.
-In the TV series, we follow Galen (again played by Roddy McDowall the man is basically the heartbeat of the franchise) along with two human travelers in an alternate timeline.
-The comics, based on the original story by Pierre Boulle, delve deeper into the hierarchy of gorillas, orangutans, and chimpanzees, providing extra context to the ape lawgiver and the evolution of their society.
-Perfect for when your marathon didn't feel long enough.
+There's the Planet of the Apes TV series (1974) and the Planet of the Apes comics that expand the universe even more.
+In the TV series, we follow Galen, played by Roddy McDowall, the franchise's heart and soul, and two human travelers in an alternate timeline.
+The comics, based on Pierre Boulle's original story, go deeper into the hierarchy of gorillas, orangutans, and chimps, giving more context to the ape lawgiver and the evolution of their society.
+These are perfect for when your marathon didn't feel long enough.

 Retro Sci-Fi at Its Best

-What makes these films so timeless is how they deliver sharp social commentary beneath their retro vibe think rubber ape masks, funky soundtracks, and seventies aesthetics.
-Whether it's about nuclear apocalypses, racism, or power structures, Planet of the Apes is never just popcorn entertainment.
+What makes these films so timeless is how they deliver sharp social commentary beneath their retro vibe.
+Think rubber ape masks, funky soundtracks, and seventies aesthetics.
+It's not just a fun popcorn movie.
+It's about serious stuff like nuclear apocalypses, racism, and power structures.
 It's science fiction with a soul.
-And trust us, once you're hooked on this world, you'll view even the smallest details from the forbidden zone to the mutant underground cult with new eyes.
+And trust us, once you're hooked on this world, you'll see even the smallest details from the forbidden zone to the mutant underground cult in a whole new light.

 So, do you want to spend a weekend lost in a world where apes talk, humans are silent, and everything begins with a time travel twist?
-Then this Planet of the Apes movie marathon is your ultimate escape.
+If you're looking for a great escape, this Planet of the Apes movie marathon is the way to go.
 Invite some friends, put a few bananas on the table (you know you want to), and binge-watch this classic sci-fi franchise in the only order that truly works.
-Don't forget to take breaks for trivia discussions or just to process what you've seen.
-Because in the world of Planet of the Apes, the question always arises: who is the real ape here?
+And don't forget to take breaks for trivia discussions or just to process what you've seen.
+In the world of Planet of the Apes, the question always comes up: who's the real ape here?